 - The thought of a multi hour bottle of Perpetuem powder was a bit nauseating

-As part of my association with the Rotorua Half Ironman I’ve been taking Training sessions on the course and it seemed appropriate that I should have a working knowledge of the nutrition sponsors product – Hammer.
-They were kind enough to send me some samples which have eliminated my reservations.
+I’ve been taking Training sessions on the course and it seemed appropriate that I should have a working knowledge of the nutrition sponsors product – Hammer.
+They were kind enough to send me some samples which have eliminated my reservation.